 Some of the more complex recent immigration, asylum, nationality and human rights cases include the following:

-Mandalia v Secretary of State for the Home Department 4 ALL ER 189; INLR 184
+Mandalia v Secretary of State for the Home Department 4 ALL ER 189; INLR 184.
+Supreme Court

+Successful appeal at the Supreme Court.
 This case concerned the Government’s Points Based System and the issue of whether evidential flexibility was to be applied when incomplete applications were submitted.
-Abid appeared for the Appellant at the Supreme Court in this ground breaking case.
-He succeeded and the Supreme Court held that instruction process was a matter of law which the court itself had to decide.
+Abid appeared for the Appellant at the Supreme Court in this ground-breaking case.
+The Supreme Court held that instruction process was a matter of law which the court itself had to decide.
 The previous line of authority that the courts should adopt the Secretary of State’s own interpretation was wrong and should not be followed.
 The process instruction had stressed the need for flexibility and therefore it should have been allowed.
 The Supreme Court unanimously allowed the Appellant’s appeal.

 Ali v Secretary of State for the Home Department INLR 2314

-Recent business Immigration cases include BITE College v Secretary of State for the Home Department.
-Successfully obtained permission to apply for Judicial Review at the Administrative Court which led to the SSHD withdrawing her decision to refuse a sponsorship licence (2016)
+Successfully obtained permission to apply for Judicial Review at the Administrative Court which led to the SSHD withdrawing her decision to refuse a sponsorship licence.